NielsKlo/webserver-java/README.md

 The headers are _always_ followed by a blank line.
 This way, the server can know that all headers arrived.
 The blank line is also when the initial program stops reading the request.
 If there is one, the body of the request message (usually only with the PUT/POST method) follows after the blank line.
 The structure of the body is determined by the one announced as [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) in the header (e.g. `application/json`).

-The eagle-eyed among you will notice that in the HTTP method, the resource path and the HTTP version do now allow spaces.
+The eagle-eyed among you will notice that in the HTTP method, the resource path and the HTTP version do not allow spaces.
 The line endings are Windows (`\r\n`).

 An example: